alecthibodeau/nona-ai/README.md

 ### Suggested prompts

 Not sure where to start?
-Try any of these prompts to see what you get:
+Try any of these prompts to see what you get (avoid numerical digits):
-- What's 2 + 2?
+- What's two plus two?
 - What's red plus yellow?
 - What are the states in New England?
 - Who were the members of the Beatles?